Kadam-Aditya/Kadam-Aditya/README.md

-- 🔭 I’m currently working on Secure File Sharing Application
+- 🔭 Full-Stack Software Engineer with 2+ years of experience
-- 🌱 Full-Stack Software Developer with 2+ years of experience
+- 🌱 Enthusiastic about learning German
 - 📫 How to reach me: work.adityakadam@gmail.com